Class Schedule

 Attention!
 All ODOT Employees: You must use promo code ODOTEMPL when registering.

 Registration Information – Registrations are processed in the order they are submitted online, while seats are still available.
-The registration fee is $60 per person for government employees and $150 for non-government employees.
-Lunch is “on your own”.
-Any registrant requiring a reasonable accommodation during training (i.e. mobility or access) should contact Ohio LTAP prior to course date so the appropriate arrangements can be made.
+The registration fee is $50 per person.
+Lunch is “on your own” each day (a cafeteria is available on-site at ODOT Central Office).
+Any registrant requiring a reasonable accommodation during training (i.e., mobility or access) should contact Ohio LTAP prior to the course date so the appropriate arrangements can be made.
 If you are sick or not feeling well, please DO NOT attend the course.
 If you need to cancel your registration, please contact the LTAP office.

 Description – The ODOT Division of Planning is excited to announce the rollout of the enhanced Transportation Information Mapping System (TIMS).
 This updated version builds upon the familiar functionality while introducing a more user-friendly interface and incorporating highly requested enhancements.
 TIMS remains a central resource for transportation employees, stakeholders, and the public to view, share and analyze Ohio’s transportation data using powerful web mapping tools.
 Designed for both GIS experts and casual users, TIMS enables the creation of high-quality maps and provides access to 100+ transportation related datasets.